wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/Dimension_reduction.rst

 ===================
-How to cluster my Giotto object?
+Dimension_reduction
 ===================

-:Date: 2022-09-14
+:Date: 2022-09-16

-This tutorial walks through the dimension reduction and clustering capabilities of Giotto Suite.
-We begin this tutorial with the Giotto Object processed in the previous tutorial, `data processing <./data_processing.html>`__.
+This tutorial walks through the dimension reduction and clustering capabilities of Giotto and begins with the Giotto Object processed in the previous tutorial, `data processing <./data_processing.html>`__.
 For convenience, the code to create this object is provided below.
-However, we encourage new users to review the data processing tutorial prior to beginning this tutorial.
+However, new users are encouraged to review the data processing tutorial prior to beginning this tutorial.

 This tutorial uses a SeqFISH+ dataset of a murine cortex and subventrical zone.
-A complete walkthrough of that dataset can be found `here <./seqFISH_cortex.html>`__.
+A complete walkthrough of that dataset can be found `here <./SeqFISH_cortex_210923.html>`__.
 To download the data used to create the Giotto Object below, please ensure that `wget <https://www.gnu.org/software/wget/?>`__ is installed locally.